nocobase/nocobase/docs/en-US/api/server/application.md

 ### Inject Plugin

-NocoBase Application is designed as a highly extensible framework, plugins can be written and injected to extend the functionality of the application.
-For example, the above-mentioned Web service can be replaced with a plugin.
+NocoBase Application is designed as a highly extensible framework, plugins can be written and injected to the applicationto to extend its functionality.
+For example, the above-mentioned web service can be replaced with a plugin.

 ```javascript
 const { Application, Plugin } = require('@nocobase/server');